Garden & Lawn

 • Equally effective against broadleaf weeds and particularly so against the ubiquitous Creeping Charlie.

-• Grass is not harmed so your lawn is safe from accidental spraying or even when you use this to get rid of weeds from there.
+• Grass is not harmed, so your lawn is safe from accidental spraying, or you can even use this to get rid of weeds.

 • Effective use for brush control so you can clean out your straggly bushes.